mpewsey/mpewsey.github.io/_posts/2021-12-17-sag-tension-algorithm.md

 ## Final Remarks

 With that, the sag-tension algorithm is complete.
 This is a fairly complicated post, so I wouldn't be surprised if I've made a mistake somewhere.
-Feel free to post questions or corrections in the comments.

 ## References